 There is an unfortunate “calcium paradox” that has been taught to us since we were kids, that is, “cow’s milk builds strong bones.”
 Unfortunately, it just doesn’t hold up in research.
 Populations of people around the world with the lowest calcium intakes also have the lowest rate of osteoporosis.
 How can people in China, Africa, Peru and Southeast Asia maintain life-long healthy bones on 200-500 mg of calcium a day, while many of us in the developing world developed brittle bones on 1,500 mg or more of calcium a day?
 The answer is largely because Westernized populations have overburdened our bodies with excessive ACID load, throwing our all-important acid-alkaline equilibrium way out of balance.
 In less than a century, we have unwittingly developed a diet and lifestyle that is highly acidic, which over the years and decades will always waste calcium.

 The Alkaline Way

-- The bulk of the diet should be alkalizing vegetables, fruits, lentils, nuts, seeds, and spices.
-Approximately 80% of the diet should be from the alkaline side.
+- Eat alkalizing vegetables, fruits, nuts, seeds, and spices.
+Approximately 50% (volume) of the diet should be from the alkaline side.